 Teams may only use the exhibits provided in the official case package.
-Some exhibits must be led, others are options, as indicated below.
+Some exhibits must be led, others are options, as indicated below (and in the case materials).
 All exhibits in the case packages are deemed to have been disclosed prior to the trial.
 Exhibits may represent enlargements of an actual object or photograph, and these enlargements are to be considered a valid and to have been disclosed prior to trial.